 Ade had a very busy 2018 including releasing his first Children’s book, Cyborg Cat- Rise of the Parsons Road Gang out now.
 He also returned to co-host Children in Need, helping raise over £50 million for charity.
 However a majority of Ade's year was spent exploring the African continent for his first 4-part documentary Africa with Ade Adepitan.
 The series documents Ade's journey uncovering how modern Africa is changing.
 In the series he visits a vast array of contrasting places on the continent, each providing unique and surprising experiences from the windswept beauty of Cape Verde to the streets of Mogadishu.
 All episodes are available to watch in BBC iPlayer now.

 Ade had a very busy 2018 including releasing his first Children’s book, Cyborg Cat- Rise of the Parsons Road Gang, out now.
 He also returned to co-host Children in Need, helping raise over £50 million for charity.
 However a majority of Ade's year was spent exploring the African continent for his first 4-part documentary Africa with Ade Adepitan.
 The series documents Ade's journey, uncovering how modern Africa is changing and sees him visit a vast array of contrasting places on the continent, each providing unique and surprising experiences from the windswept beauty of Cape Verde to the streets of Mogadishu.
 All episodes are available to watch on BBC iPlayer now.
-Ade's second children's book Cyborg Cat and the Night Spider will be published on 3rd October this year.
-All proceeds will be donated to Children in Need.
+Ade's second children's book Cyborg Cat and the Night Spider out now with all proceeds donated to Children in Need for the first year.